HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 ![](https://lh4.googleusercontent.com/SA8emNGNyq9WN0YQbaxBzDG24ckC77eH6TyrAzX3VNLbRUYmwHEZMpIVMxUVa8yl_6P-p8Sn5Ka8QUyAe0BzhICb7dHSL5JZdAgPHo3jO3sbgcIUpn-v-yySPYZW_DBuDe6pN52a)

+##### script

-**script**: `script` is the most common value by a significant margin. `<script>` elements are usually discovered early as they are embedded in the initial HTML document, but it is a common practice to place `<script>` elements before the closing `<body>` tag.
+`script` is the most common value by a significant margin. `<script>` elements are usually discovered early as they are embedded in the initial HTML document, but it is a common practice to place `<script>` elements before the closing `<body>` tag.
 Since HTML is parsed sequentially, this means that the scripts will be discovered after the DOM is downloaded and parsed - and with more websites dependent on JavaScript frameworks, the necessity to have JavaScript load early has increased.
 The downside is that JavaScript resources would be prioritized over the other resources discovered within the HTML document, including images and stylesheets, possibly compromising the user experience.

+##### font

-**font**: The second most commonly preloaded resource is the `font`, which is a late-discovered resource since the browser will only download a font file after the layout phase when the browser knows that the font will be rendered on the page.
+The second most commonly preloaded resource is the `font`, which is a late-discovered resource since the browser will only download a font file after the layout phase when the browser knows that the font will be rendered on the page.

+##### style

-**style**: Stylesheets are ordinarily embedded in the document's `<head>` and discovered early during the document parsing.
+Stylesheets are ordinarily embedded in the document's `<head>` and discovered early during the document parsing.
 Additionally, as stylesheets are render-blocking resources they are assigned the _Highest_ request priority.
 This should make preloading stylesheets unnecessary but it is sometimes required to re-prioritize the requests.
 A <a hreflang="en" href="https://bugs.chromium.org/p/chromium/issues/detail?id=629420">bug</a> in Google Chrome (fixed in Chrome 95) prioritizes preloaded resources ahead of other higher-priority resources discovered by the preload scanner, including CSS files.
 Preloading the stylesheet will restore its _Highest_ priority.
 Another instance when stylesheets are preloaded is when they are not downloaded directly from the HTML document, such as the <a hreflang="en" href="https://www.filamentgroup.com/lab/async-css.html">asynchronous CSS</a> "hack" which uses an `onload` event to avoid render-blocking the page with non-critical CSS.

+##### fetch

-**fetch**: Preload may also be used to initiate a request to retrieve data which you know is critical to the rendering of the page, such as a JSON response or stream.
+Preload may also be used to initiate a request to retrieve data which you know is critical to the rendering of the page, such as a JSON response or stream.

 #### The `crossorigin` attribute